SVG Icons in C++ with NanoSVG

 Cross-platform: NanoSVG + wxWidgets (draw a wxBitmap)

-This example converts a NanoSVG raster (straight RGBA) to a wxBitmap and draws it in a wxWidgets paint handler.
-Because NanoSVG returns straight alpha, you can set RGB and the alpha channel directly.
+This example converts a NanoSVG raster (straight RGBA) into a wxBitmap and draws it in a wxWidgets paint handler. wxImage stores color and transparency separately, so split the rasterizer output into an RGB buffer and an alpha buffer with SetAlpha() rather than premultiplying.

 #define NANOSVG_IMPLEMENTATION